kuntz-s/kuntz-s/README.md

 - 👋 Hi, I’m @kuntz-s
 - 👀 I’m interested in website building with react technology
-- 💞️ I’m looking to collaborate on any projects concerning websites
+- 💞️ I’m looking to collaborate on any projects concerning frontend development with react and mobile development with react native
 - 📫 How to reach me kuntzstephanenchouwetmfouapon@gmail.com

 <!---